RamonGiovane/py-data-digger/README.md

 The cool thing is, you would need to handle just one exception (`SeekError`).
 It also shows where it failed to seek 😎

-### Seeking/digging objects
+## Seeking/digging objects
 And there is more!
-If you also want to look inside object attributes, you may do it passing a special flag.
+If you also want to look inside object attributes, you may do it by passing a special flag.
 This way it will be compatible with any nested objects like **Pydantic** models and **dataclasses**!
 ```python
   person = Person(name='John Doe')